sgfdotnet/Visual-Studio-Code/Presentation.md

 ## Terminal

 * Integrated Terminal Ctrl + ~
+* Command Palette -> Default Shell
 * Can choose between Powershell (Windows Default), Command Prompt, Git Shell, and WSL Bash (Windows Subsystem for Linux Only)
 * Functions like a full terminal, not restricted to just VS Code functionality
 * Its a terminal, what more can I say?
-* Ctrl + P -> "> Shell" to choose default shell
-* Can switch between Bash, Powershell, Cmd easily

 ## Doing some Development
 ### Steps